kubernetes/enhancements/keps/sig-autoscaling/2021-scale-from-zero/README.md

   - Estimated amount of new objects: (e.g., new Object X for every existing Pod) -->

-Yes, one additional boolean field.
+Yes, one additional boolean field inside the `spec` of every `HorizontalPodAutoscaler` resource.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?